 Absorb negative feedback as constructive criticism–your customers may be complaining, but they’re still taking the time to engage with you.
 Negative online reviews are only posted by customers who care.
 Return the favor.
 Dig deep into customer reviews to pinpoint the issue.
 Often customers vent in long-winded rants, and the actual problem is difficult to identify amidst that hurricane of emotion.
 Comments like “worst service” or “horrible quality” are vehement but vague.
 You may have to directly ask the customer to explain their issue in detail.
 Once you understand the problem, you can take corrective action.

 Remember, when customers post negative reviews, they believe their complaint is valid whether it truly is or not.
 This means even if they aren’t in the right, something led them to believe they were.
-Identify what this something is, for perception and reality frequently blur, and enough misconceptions from other customers can lead to a negative business reputation.
+If you can identify what that something is, you have the opportunity to bridge the gap, address concerns, improve your business and stop it from leading to a negative reputation.
 In your response, clear up any misunderstandings to prevent any future confusion from potential customers.

 How to respond to bad reviews – turn negative feedback into positive experiences: